freifunk-graviton/graviton/docs/user/getting_started.rst

 Selecting the right version
 ---------------------------

-Gluon's releases are managed using `Git tags`_.
-If you're a community getting started with Gluon we recommend to use the latest stable release if Gluon.
+Graviton's releases are managed using `Git tags`_.
+If you're a community getting started with Graviton we recommend to use the latest stable release.

 Take a look at the `list of gluon releases`_ and notice the latest release, e.g. *v2014.3*.